Oster Pro 1200 Blender Review

 The KitchenAid K150 is better for most purposes than the Oster Pro 1200.
 They offer fairly similar performances, but the KitchenAid is much sturdier and quieter.
 However, the Oster comes with a 24-ounce personal jar with a to-go lid in addition to its main jar.

-The Oster Pro 1200 is better than the NutriΒullet Βlender Combo for most purposes.
-The Oster is more versatile since it can crush ice, and it's easier to use for tough tasks like making nut butter.
-On the other hand, the NutriΒullet has a much bigger capacity and makes a smoother blend of fibrous ingredients.
+The Oster Pro 1200 and the nutribullet Blender Combo have different strengths.
+The Oster is more versatile since it can crush ice and is easier to use for tough tasks like making nut butter.
+On the other hand, the nutribullet has a much bigger capacity, comes with a couple of personal jars for smoothies, and makes a smoother blend of fibrous ingredients.

 KitchenAid Diamond